People in the Kier Lab

 Dr. Andrew M. Smith

-Associate Professor and Chair, Department of Biology, Ithaca College
+Professor, Department of Biology, Ithaca College

 Title of Ph.D.
 Dissertation: Adhesion and the Tensile Strength of Water in Nature, 1992